About the Memorial's Founder

 Shipped to England to train for a future cross-Channel invasion, Slaughter found the waiting hard to endure.
 He and some buddies volunteered for specialized service in a new, elite unit: the 29th Rangers.
 When the 29th Rangers were later deemed unneeded for the coming invasion, the men returned to their former units.
 Slaughter would later credit his Ranger training with making him a better soldier.

 With the 116th chosen to be among the first to land on D-Day, at a section code-named Omaha Beach, Slaughter, a nineteen-year-old sergeant, found himself in command of a machine gun squad on June 6, 1944.
 While waiting to board his landing craft, Slaughter, like the men around him, received a printed copy of General Dwight D. Eisenhower’s encouraging Order of the Day: “I have full confidence in your courage, devotion to duty and skill in battle.
 We will accept nothing less than full Victory!”
 Inspired by his commander’s words, Slaughter took his copy around, collecting the signatures of seventy-five men in Company D. Only later would Slaughter realize that eleven of those men died on Omaha Beach; eleven more would die in the fight through France and into Germany.
 Slaughter carried the folded paper in his wallet through the war, later calling it his “most treasured memento of the war.”
-Donated by the Slaughter family and professionally conserved, that priceless piece of history is now in the collection of the National D-Day Memorial.
+Donated by the Slaughter family and professionally conserved, the priceless piece of history is now in the collection of the National D-Day Memorial.

 Slaughter survived the inferno of Omaha Beach.
 An exemplary soldier, he went on to earn two Bronze Stars and two Purple Hearts.
 Finally returning to Roanoke, Slaughter, like many veterans, put the war behind him and got on with life.
 He married, raised children, worked as a newspaper press operator, and seldom spoke about his service.
 Only in his retirement years did he become involved in raising awareness of what had happened on June 6, 1944.